 Why are cats scared of cucumbers?
-Have you ever wondered the same also?
-So, I landed on pet videos on the internet and found that there have been videos of a variety of cats recorded by their owners leaping in the air out of shock and fear upon seeing a cucumber.
+Recently, I landed on pet videos on the internet and found that there have been videos of a variety of cats recorded by their owners leaping in the air out of shock and fear upon seeing a cucumber.
 Yes, cucumbers!
 Your average, green crop from the supermarket.

 - Cats don’t want cucumbers to be behind them

 - Here’s why you shouldn’t try to scare cats at all

 - Is it okay to prank cats with cucumbers?

 - What happens when a cat sees a cucumber?

 Cats getting frightened by the cucumber prank creates unnecessary trauma in them.
 In general, cats are afraid of anything unexpected that’s coming their way!

 These videos typically have felines facing away, and their owners secretly place this behind them.
 When the cats turn around, they are startled by the vegetable that wasn’t even there before, only reacting to it by leaping back as a fear response.